NVIDIA Megatron Core

 Leverage NVIDIA's cutting-edge research to stay at the forefront of distributed training by simply upgrading to the latest Megatron-Core.

-Pioneering large-model training since 2019, Megatron-Core continues to lead the innovations in large-scale training.
+Pioneering large-model training since 2019, Megatron Core continues to lead the innovations in large-scale training with features like FP8 mixed precision and advanced parallelism.

 Learn about some of the recent advancements in this blog.

-Pretrain models with Mixture-of-Expert (MoE), a popular technique to achieve better accuracy without increasing computation resources.
+Pretrain models with Mixture-of-Experts (MoE), a popular technique to achieve better accuracy without increasing computation resources.

-Megatron-Core offers performant functionality for both token dropless and token dropping use cases, with training speed optimizations.
+Megatron-Core offers performant functionality for both token dropless and token dropping use cases, with training speed optimizations for models such as DeepSeek, Mixtral, and Qwen MoE.

 Learn more about MoE features in our repository.